Cockroach Identification: identifying small roaches

 - Are often brought inside with furniture and other large items

 German cockroaches are distinguished by two longitudinal black stripes on the thoracic shield covering their head.
 They live and breed both indoors and out.
-And reproduce much faster than the Brown Banded pest, spawning in as little as 36 days.
+They reproduce much faster than the Brown Banded pest, spawning in as little as 36 days.

 German Cockroach Facts: